nikitavoloboev/data/focusing/rules.md

 - Use the right tool for the job.
 Only when you master a tool, do you learn when not to use it.
 Learn new tools.
 - Start.
 Don't be afraid to solve the problem no matter how complex or intimidating it may be.
 - Ship early.
 Get feedback and iterate on it.
 Rinse and repeat.
 - Track all time in Timing.
-Reflect on it at the end of the week.
+Reflect on it at the end of the day & week.
+- Make calendar events based on my __Focus__ Trello board.

 ## Focus
 - Be very aggressive in cutting any kind of distractions when working.
-- Look at where I spend my time in Timing and cut those out with Focus and scripts.
+- Don't visit blocked sites and apps during __focus__ time.
+Don't touch the phone unless necessary during __focus__ time.
+- During __focus__ time, do the activity specified in the calendar, and nothing else.
+- Be mindful of my habits and temptations.
+Don't succumb to them and focus on the task at hand.
 - Change location.
 Work from different places.
+- Look at where I spend my time in Timing and cut those out with Focus and scripts.
+- Less than 1 hr _Distracted_ time every day.
 - Use one screen when coding.
 Much easier to context switch.
 - Don't listen to music when coding and focusing.
 Use [Noizio](http://noiz.io) and listen to Sailing Yacht or other pieces.